funwarioisii/funwarioisii/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Dart/flutter
 - 📫 How to reach me: [@funwarioisii](https://twitter.com/funwarioisii)
-- 📒 My blog is in [gist](https://gist.gihub.com/funwarioisii)
+- 📒 My blog is in [gist](https://gist.github.com/funwarioisii)
-- 🐣 Now hatching: ...(private project)
+- 🔧 Using Ruby, TypeScript and Dart